ajkhoury/JetBrains-NASM-Language/README.md

     Single semicolon (comment) now allowed at end of file.
     Added a "ChooseByNameContributor" that can navigate to a symbol by name.
     Fixed bug where generic identifiers would error if a comment was after it.
+    Fixed highlighting which broke in v0.4.1.
+    Began adding more conditions for conditional expressions.

 # License